-At a time when African-American music was helping to break down racial barriers, one artist stood at the crux of two vastly different cultures: Chuck Berry.
-Practically single-handedly, Berry created the genre of rock and roll by adapting a legacy of blues music to a wider audience.
-Between his catchy riffs and his on-stage persona, anyone who plays guitar today would cite Berry as an influence.
+At a time when Black music was helping to break down racial barriers, one artist stood at the crux of two vastly different cultures: Chuck Berry.
+Alongside other trailblazers like Little Richard, Berry helped create the genre of rock and roll by adapting a legacy of blues music to a wider audience.
+Between his catchy riffs and his on-stage persona, anyone who plays guitar today would cite Berry as an influence—or failing that, their influences would.
 He’s that ubiquitous.

 In honor of the “Johnny B. Goode” milestone, here are some of our favorite renditions of the song.